fpinscala/fpinscala/README.md

 on a unencrypted usb key, and symlink it into your preferred code location).

-    $ chmod a+x ./sbt
-    $ ./sbt
+    $ sbt

-This will download and launch [sbt](http://scala-sbt.org), a build tool for Scala.
-Once it is finished downloading, you'll get a prompt from which you can issue commands to build and interact with your code.
+Once it is finished launching, you'll get a prompt from which you can issue commands to build and interact with your code.
 Try the following: